BONSAMURAIS/enhancements/beps/0002-bonsai-project-community-governance-structure.md

 * Ontology and vocabulary choices
 * Data formats and licensing

-A BEP is the end result of a project or working group - it is written after you have identified an issues or area for improvement, brainstormed and tested several solutions, and chosen an approach that you want to propose to the broader community.
-While you could keep updating a BEP template during development, an electronic research journal is usually a better way to record possibilities, arguments, and decisions.
+A BEP is the end result of a project or working group - it is written after you have identified an issue or area for improvement, brainstormed and tested several solutions, and chosen an approach that you want to propose to the broader community.
+While you could keep updating a BEP template during development, an electronic lab notebook is usually a better way to record possibilities, arguments, and decisions.

 One or more authors may create a BEP by forking the [Github repo](https://github.com/BONSAMURAIS/enhancements) and adapting a copy of the [BEP template](https://github.com/BONSAMURAIS/enhancements/blob/master/beps/0001-bep-template.md).
 Authors should do the following: